hpc/charliecloud/doc/ch-fromhost.rst

       See :code:`charliecloud/examples/Dockerfile.mpich` and
       :code:`charliecloud/examples/Dockerfile.openmpi`.

-2. Libfabric will create and use loadable providers in the :code:`PREFIX/lib/libfabric` directory, where :code:`PREFIX` is the :code:`--prefix` argument (path) specified at libfabric configure time.

-   The specific provider to use, and the path to search for providers, can be specified with the :code:`FI_PROVIDER` and :code:`FI_PROVIDER_PATH` variables respectively.
-These variables complicate injection because they can be inherited from the host at run time or explicitly set in the container's environment via the file :code:`/ch/environent` in conjunction with :code:`--set-env`.
+2. At run time, a Libfabric provider can be specified with the variable :code:`FI_PROVIDER`.
+The path to search for shared providers can be specified with :code:`FI_PROVIDER_PATH`.
+These variables can be inherited from the host or explicitly set with the container's environment file :code:`/ch/environent` via :code:`--set-env`.

-   The injection destination is then determined with the following precedence.

-   a. use path specified by :code:`--dest DST`; if host :code:`FI_PROVIDER_PATH`
-      is set, require :code:`--dest`

-   b. use :code:`FI_PROVIDER_PATH` from the image's :code:`/ch/environment`
-      file; warn about `--set-env` requirement

-   c. the :code:`/libfabric` directory in image where :code:`libfabric.so` is
+   To avoid issues and reduce complexity, the inferred injection destination for libfabric providers and replacement will always at the path in the image where :code:`libfabric.so` is found.
-      found; if the directory doesn't exist, create it.

-3. The Cray UGNI loadable provider, :code:`libgnix-fi.so`, will link to compiler(s) in the programming environment by default.
-For example, if it is built under the :code:`PrgEnv-intel` PE, the provider will have links to files at paths :code:`/opt/gcc` and :code:`/opt/intel` that :code:`ch-run` will not bind automatically.
+3. The Cray GNI loadable provider, :code:`libgnix-fi.so`, will link to compiler(s) in the programming environment by default.
+For example, if it is built under the :code:`PrgEnv-intel` programming environment, it will have links to files at paths :code:`/opt/gcc` and :code:`/opt/intel` that :code:`ch-run` will not bind automatically.

    Managing all possible bind mount paths is untenable.
-Thus, this experimental implementation works only with Cray UGNI provider(s) built on XC series systems with the minimal modules necessary to compile provider and leverage the Aries interconnect at run-time, i.e.,:
+Thus, this experimental implementation injects libraries linked to a :code:`libgnix-fi.so` built with the minimal modules necessary to compile, i.e.:

    - modules
    - craype-network-aries